develCuy/optimism-tutorial/standard-bridge-standard-token/README.md

    ```
    NOTE: Syscoin NEVM L1 has a block time of 2.5 minutes.
 Please be patient while waiting for block confirmations on the network.

-1. Wait the fault challenge period (a short period on Testnet, seven days on the production network) and then finish the withdrawal.
+1. Wait the fault challenge period (about one hour on Testnet, seven days on the production network) and then finish the withdrawal.

    ```js
    await crossChainMessenger.waitForMessageStatus(withdrawalTx1.hash, optimismSDK.MessageStatus.READY_FOR_RELAY)